Everything’s thin. The Wire

 “You have forgotten something,” insists the Knight.
 “Take it away.”

 The thin man sighs and removes the paper.
-Good money after bad, he thinks to himself, applying a concept he has learned recently at the card tables, tables which he has, perhaps, been frequenting a little more often than he might want to admit to his blessed mother or dear widowed sister.
+Good money after bad, he thinks to himself, applying a concept from the card tables, tables which he has, perhaps, been frequenting a little more often than he might want to admit.
 The Knight knows nothing of the gambler’s demi-monde, spending his evenings as he does in endless rows over minor matters with one of the succession of women he sees.
-The thin man has, on the other hand, managed to stay out of the clutches of the worst money-lenders and knee-cappers in the city thus far.
+And the thin man, well he has at least managed to stay out of the clutches of the worst money-lenders and knee-cappers in the city thus far.
 His taste, in the last analysis, may run more to the risque than to risk per se.
 In any case, the skirmish over, the knight withdraws from the field of battle, content in his triumph.
 The thin man looks at the clock.
 These days, everything seems to take all morning.

 Well I was drinkin’ last night with a biker/ and I showed him a picture of you/ I said “Pal get to know her, you’ll like her”/ seemed like the least I could do